 .

 trainer

-Muneeb is a trainer of regulatory frameworks, and has delivered over 50 capacity-building trainings in the last 12 years to officials of government departments and regulatory authorities, including ANF, FIA, FBR (I&I) and provincial Police.
-Most of these trainings were jointly sponsored by governmental authorities and international financial institutions.
+He is a trainer of regulatory frameworks, and has delivered over 50 capacity-building trainings in the last 12 years to the officials of government departments and regulatory authorities, including ANF, FIA, FBR and provincial Police.
+Most of these trainings were jointly sponsored by the national government and international financial institutions.
 Earlier, he was a visiting lecturer of commercial laws at the leading universities of Pakistan.
 He has written a number of research papers, articles and notes on major legal developments.
 He regularly writes on Linkedin.

+.